sasumutakahito/galactic-dynasty/README.md

 ### Configuring

 The galactic.ini file is where you configure the game.

-So far only two options exist:
+Under the [main] section:

 *Turns Per Day* This is the number of turns each player can play in a day

 *Turns in Protection* This is the number of turns a player will be protected from attack.

+Under the [InterBBS] section

+*Enabled* Either False or True if InterBBS mode is to be enabled.
+*System Name* Your system name
+*League Number* The league number the game is a part of *Node Number* Your node number within the league
+*File Inbox* Where to look for incoming .GAL files *Default Outbox* Default outbox, used when LinkFileOutbox is not defined in BBS.CFG

 ### InterBBS